Shopify/polaris/polaris.shopify.com/content/components/link.md

 - a more cohesive visual experience for sighted users
 - products that are easier to maintain at scale

-### Open a new tab or window only when necessary
+### Open a new tab only when necessary

-Use caution when opening a new tab or window as it can be disorienting.
-However, there are some cases where it does makes sense to open a new tab or window, for example:
+Use default links whenever possible to avoid disorienting merchants and causing accessibility problems by opening a new tab.

+External links should be used when:

-- Navigating to a page with context specific information, like a help center article
+- Navigating to a page with information that’s specific to a task or workflow, like a help center article

-When using an external link, use the appropriate props and labels so screen readers can recognize if a link will open in a new tab.
+- If the merchant is in the middle of a task or workflow, like creating a product
+- If the merchant is navigating to a page outside the Shopify admin

 ### Unstyled links